OlegmanBY/newrelic-reduced/README.md

   * `logging` is boolean flag allows to enable / disable logging.
 If enabled then you'll see "NR is enabled" message in console if NR will be enabled.

 ## Developing flow
-Use `npm install` then `npm run build` to build index.html with script included to <head>.
+Use `npm install` then `npm run build` to build `index.html` with script included to `<head>`.
 You may also use `npm run webserver` to run local webserver with testing page.

+Check sources to get more info.